-The 90s was a decade that has given us some of the most memorable beauty and fashion trends, including the approach to the mullet.
-This was a mullet that was often styled to look full and voluminous and best complements wavy hair texture, giving you that laidback and low-maintenance finish.
+The 90s was a decade that gave us some of the most memorable beauty and fashion trends, including the approach to the mullet.
+This mullet was often styled to look full and voluminous and best complements wavy hair texture, giving you that laidback and low-maintenance finish.

 21. Mullet With Bangs

 Bangs are an excellent addition to any haircut and can transform your appearance.
 They are ideal for drawing attention to the face and can give you a youthful look.
-A mullet with bangs can be used to soften the cut, or to emphasize the disconnection.
-You can choose blunt bangs for a fashion-forward finish, or long, curtain bangs to frame the face.
+A mullet with bangs can be used to soften the cut or to emphasize the disconnection.
+You can choose blunt bangs for a fashion-forward finish or mullet with curtain bangs to frame the face.

 22. Pixie Mullet

 The pixie cut is one of the most popular haircuts for women because it can be adapted to suit all hair textures and can be styled in various ways.
 You can also combine the pixie with a mullet for an interesting, textured finish.
-The pixie mullet is defined by its choppy layers and is shorter on the sides and longer on the top and back.
+The pixie mullet is defined by its choppy layers, shorter on the sides and longer on the top and back.